 If a dog (and possibly some cats) gets into them, grapes, raisins, and currants can lead to acute kidney failure.
 We don’t know which pets will be susceptible to the toxic effects of raisins, nor the number of raisins that must be ingested before problems are seen.
 So be sure to put any trick-or-treat raisins in the garbage where they rightfully belong, or at least keep them well away from your pets.

 Snack and Candy Bags

-Empty all of your chips, snacks, and candies into sealable Tupperware containers, cut the empty bags twice (one cut down each side), and throw them away in sealed trash containers.
-If the trick or treaters in your family come back with snack bags, make sure they do the same.
+To keep your dog or cat and all other neighborhood pets safe from the dangers of suffocation, cut or tear the empty bags twice (once along the bottom and once down a side), to make it a flat sheet, and throw them away in sealed trash containers.
+If the trick-or-treaters in your family come back with snack bags, make sure they do the same with those as well.